Michelle Friedland

-Michelle Taryn Friedland (born July 4, 1972) is a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Michelle Taryn Friedland (born in 1972) is a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Biography

 Early life and education

 Friedland was born in Berkeley, California.
 She graduated from The Pingry School in Basking Ridge, New Jersey.
 She received a Bachelor of Science degree in biology in 1995 from Stanford University, graduating Phi Beta Kappa.
-She then studied philosophy at Wolfson College, Oxford as a Fulbright Scholar, returning to California for law school.
+She then studied philosophy at Wolfson College, Oxford, as a Fulbright Scholar, returning to California for law school.
 She received a Juris Doctor in 2000 from Stanford Law School, graduating Order of the Coif and second in her class.
 She served as a law clerk to Judge David Tatel of the United States Court of Appeals for the District of Columbia Circuit and then served as a law clerk to Justice Sandra Day O'Connor of the United States Supreme Court.
 She completed a two-year lectureship at Stanford Law School before entering private practice.
+She has been married to Daniel Kelly since June 17, 2000.